iliasbhal/surfacekit/README.md

 <Badge status="success" pill />
 ```

-## Dynamic Variants With `surfaced.any`
+## Dynamic Variants With `attrs.any`

-`surfaced.any(config)` turns a configuration object into a type-safe variant.
+`attrs.any(config)` turns a configuration object into a type-safe variant.
+Use it within the `.with` factory by accessing it from the `attrs` parameter.
 Common options include:

 | Option | Purpose |
 | --- | --- |